Mountain Fork Mylo -photo courtesy of his owners!

 How large do European Maine Coons get, compared to American Maine Coons?

-Through direct importing from Europe and selective breeding with these larger bloodlines, our Mountain Fork Maine Coon cats can and have exceeded the American Maine Coon cat standard.
-We have received reports of our European, adult neutered males as well as females reaching 27-30 pounds.
-Our current two breeding (non-neutered) males weights range from 19-22 pounds.
-Our current breeding (non-spayed) females typical weights range from 16-22 pounds.
-Our breeding cats are not obese, they are long and lean.
-If they were older, neutered/spayed and obese, they would likely weigh much more!
-We recently retired one of our 3 year old breeding females with European bloodlines, and she weighed 27 pounds at the time of her spay.
-Maine Coons reach maturity/size at around 3 years and reach their full type/looks around 5 years of age.
-We cannot predict/guarantee how large your kitten will be or how much it will weigh when fully mature.
+Our current breeding (non-sterilized) European males typical weights range from 16-24 pounds.
+Our current breeding (non-sterilized) females typical weights range from 16-21 pounds.
+Maine Coons reach maturity/size at around 3 years and reach their full type/looks/facial features around 5 years of age.
+Cats tend to typically weigh more, once they are sterilized.
+We cannot predict/guarantee how long/large your kitten will be or how much it will weigh/size when fully mature.
 The parents are a good guide to go by, with genetics playing a large role.
-Equally important, is preventive care and exceptional nutrition to prevent obesity.
+Equally important, is preventive care and proper nutrition.

-Quotes from CFA and TICA, two of the largest cat associations:
+Quotes from CFA and TICA, two of the largest world wide cat associations:

 Per CFA website: "The males average around 12 to 15 pounds, with some going 20 pounds or more.
 The females are smaller, averaging 9 to 12 pounds".

 Raising European Maine Coon kittens is our greatest reward.
 Breeding European Maine Coons remains our greatest responsibility.
-Once you have been owned by our feLions, to have any other would be a compromise!
+Once you have been owned by our XL European FeLions, to have any other would be a compromise!